AbdulSametTurkmenoglu/ocr/README.md

-# Taranmış PDF Sorunu ve OCR ile Çözümü
+# Scanned PDF Problem and Solution with OCR
-Taranmış PDF Sorunu ve OCR ile Çözümü
+Scanned PDF Problem and Solution with OCR